narf9995/latex-rpg/README.md

 # writeapaper

-This is a template repository to write scientific papers with latex.
+This is a template repository to write & typeset RPG documents with latex.

-First pick your journal from the `template` directory and copy its content into `draft`.
+First pick your style from the `template` directory and copy its content into `draft`.
 A github action will compile the paper at every commit.
 The latest version is made available at this permanent URL

 > [github.com/dgerosa/writeapaper/blob/build/draft.pdf](https://github.com/dgerosa/writeapaper/blob/build/draft.pdf)